A. Name. The official name of this committee shall be the "Kansas Bird Records Committee" and is hereafter referred to as the "Committee."

 3. Disqualifications and Abstentions.
 Members may not vote on their own record submissions.
 Members may not abstain from voting on any other submissions.

 4. Secretary's Vote.
-On the first circulation the Secretary must vote prior to circulating the record to members (thus without seeing other member's votes or comments).
+On the first circulation the Secretary must vote prior to circulating the record to members (thus without seeing other members’ votes or comments).

 5. Comments.
 On the first circulation a "reject/no" vote must be supported by appropriate comments.
 Comments must be supplied for a recirculation for either a "reject/no" or "accept/yes" vote.

 6. Consultations.
 On the first circulation, a member shall not discuss a record with another member until both have voted.
 Pre-vote consultations are encouraged among members for a recirculation.
+Nothing shall preclude a member from contacting an expert not serving on the committee for their insight on identification of the species under review.

 9. Decisive and Non-decisive Votes.
 On any circulation round where the question is asked, "Should this record be accepted?":